 Nuveen Solutions draws upon the Nuveen Global Investment Committee’s investment outlook and asset class views to assess risk-adjusted return potential across asset classes for the next 6 to 12 months.
 These forward-looking views help drive positioning within diversified portfolios designed for common investor outcomes.
 Here, we discuss asset allocation views for a long-term growth investor and address how these views might shift for investors with different objectives or in different market environments.

 Asset allocation highlights for growth investors

 Following are our broad views on growth investing for the next 6 to 12 months:

-- Favor a defensive stance within equities.
+- Favour a defensive stance within equities.
 Higher-quality companies (those with higher return on equity and stable cash flow) should outperform in more volatile markets.
 We prefer U.S. large caps over developed non-U.S. markets and still prefer growth over value.

 - Look to higher quality in taxable fixed income.
 Investment grade corporates look more attractive than high yield and loans.
-However, we believe municipal spreads have room to compress further and we also have a favorable view toward high yield municipals.
+However, we believe municipal spreads have room to compress further and we also have a favourable view toward high yield municipals.

 - Across sectors, stick with a neutral duration position.
 We believe U.S. Treasury rates will remain range-bound, with a slight downside bias.
 Investors could consider shortening duration in taxable assets and lengthening in municipals.

 - Focus on debt over equity in emerging markets (EM).
 While we see value in emerging markets equity over other global equity markets, we prefer EM debt over EM equities.
 EM equity benchmarks are more heavily weighted toward the Asia- Pacific region, which may continue to come under pressure caused by trade tensions.
 Hard currency EMD could benefit from trade conflicts.